burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * People who want to obtain a pretty in-depth overview of new features from C++11/14/17/20/23
 * Elements of this note can be useful for people who need to support (legacy) C++03 or C99 code base

 Finally, we welcome anybody who wants to make this note cleaner.
-We appreciate the style of *Language Lawyer* and *Practical Applicability*, but we don't want to have any of the extremes of both types, because both of them in extreme limits do not help create new algorithms and new software.
+We appreciate the style of *Language Lawyer* and *Practical Applicability*, but we don't want to have any of the extremes of both types, because neither of them in extreme limits help create new algorithms and new software.

 # Prepare Environment

 To reproduce code snippets you need to have a C++ IDE ( e.g. [Visual Studio](https://visualstudio.microsoft.com/), [QtCreator](https://www.qt.io/product/development-tools), [Xcode](https://developer.apple.com/xcode/), [CLion](https://www.jetbrains.com/clion/) ) or command line environment in which you will launch compiler and linker to compile and link code snippets.
-Currently there are plenty of versions of C++ programming language, and you will need to provide compiler information about the version of the language standard that you're going to use.
+Currently, there are plenty of versions of C++ programming language, and you will need to provide compiler information about the version of the language standard that you're going to use.

-It can be accomplished by providing the compiler with special flags to compiler program.
-If you are using Integrated Development Environment (IDE) it can be done with extra help from it's Graphical User Interface (GUI) or you should find a way to adjust compiler flags in it manually in IDE dependent way:
+It can be accomplished by providing the compiler with special flags for the compiler program.
+If you are using an Integrated Development Environment (IDE) it can be done with extra help from its Graphical User Interface (GUI) or you should find a way to adjust compiler flags in it manually in IDE dependent way:

 * **Visual Studio/MSVC.** Specify `/std:c++20` or `/std:c++latest` for
 [MSVC](https://learn.microsoft.com/en-us/cpp/build/reference/std-specify-language-standard-version?view=msvc-170) compiler.
 Please use *MSVC 19.30* or higher for code snippets in the text.
 Visual Studio 2022 Community Edition is distributed with *MSVC 19.32* at the moment of writing this text.
 The MSVC version list can be obtained from [MSVC Wiki](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B).

 * **GCC**.
 Specify `-x c++ --std=c++20` if you're using GNU Compiler Collection ([GCC](https://gcc.gnu.org/onlinedocs/gcc-3.3.6/gcc/G_002b_002b-and-GCC.html)).
-Please use *GCC 10.1* or higher for code snppets in the text.
+Please use *GCC 10.1* or higher for code snippets in the text.
 The GCC version list is available [GCC-Releases](https://gcc.gnu.org/releases.html).

 * **CLANG/LLVM**.
 Specify `--std=c++20` if you're using [CLang](https://clang.llvm.org/).
 Please use *Clang 10.0.0* or higher.
 The Clang/LLVM version list is available [LLVM-Relesases](https://releases.llvm.org/).

 # Support of Various Features by Compilers Vendors

-Compiler vendors are hard at work to catch up with all new features, which start to appear every three years since 2011.
+Compiler vendors are hard at work to catch up with all new features, which have started to appear every three years since 2011.

 You can keep track which compiler supports which features of C++11/14/17/20/23 based on this table:
 [https://en.cppreference.com/w/cpp/compiler_support](https://en.cppreference.com/w/cpp/compiler_support)